Key Takeaways

 Non-economic damages compensate for losses that don't have invoices.
 They are real — sometimes more devastating than the financial losses — but they require a different kind of proof.

 Pain and suffering encompasses the physical pain caused by your injuries and the treatment itself.
 A herniated disc that sends shooting pain down your leg every time you stand.
 The agony of post-surgical recovery.
 The grinding discomfort of chronic pain that never fully resolves.
-Oklahoma does not cap non-economic damages in most personal injury cases, which means jurors have wide latitude to compensate plaintiffs for genuine suffering — but only when the evidence is compelling.
+For injuries occurring on or after September 1, 2025, Oklahoma's damage-cap framework can limit noneconomic damages unless an exception applies, which makes the evidence of permanence, severity, and life impact especially important.

 Emotional distress covers the psychological fallout of a serious accident.
-Many car accident victims develop anxiety about driving, nightmares about the crash, depression from the loss of independence, or full-blown PTSD.
+Many car accident victims develop anxiety about driving, nightmares about the crash, depression from the loss of independence, or post-traumatic stress symptoms.
 These are legitimate, compensable injuries, but they require documentation — ideally from a mental health professional who can connect the symptoms to the accident.

 Loss of enjoyment of life addresses the activities and pleasures you can no longer experience.
 An avid runner who can no longer jog.
 A grandparent who can't pick up their grandchildren.
 A musician who lost dexterity in their fingers.
 These losses are deeply personal, and their value depends entirely on how effectively they're communicated to a jury or an insurance adjuster.